Germany's political outliers who embarrass their parties | DW | 06.07.2021

 Former spy-chief Hans-Georg Maassen has been affiliated with the so-called 'Werteunion' of the CDU's more conservative members

-The former head of Germany's domestic intelligence agency (BND) is now a CDU Bundestag candidate in the state of Thuringia, and he seems to have studied the playbook of populist provocation: Put out an outrageous statement, make three days of political media coverage about you, then partially walk back the outrageous statement by claiming you were misunderstood all along.
+The former head of Germany's domestic intelligence agency (BfV) is now a CDU Bundestag candidate in the state of Thuringia, and he seems to have studied the playbook of populist provocation: Put out an outrageous statement that generates three days of political media coverage about you, then partially walk back the outrageous statement by claiming you were misunderstood all along.

 This happened again last week when Maassen suggested in an interview that journalists working for Germany's public broadcasters should be subject to background checks because he had noticed a "clear left-spin" in ARD's flagship evening news show Tagesschau.
 Four days of anger and demands for his resignation later, he tweeted on Sunday that there should be no check on journalists' personal opinions after all.